- Link to Home page

 Vistry’s commitment to professional development has played a key role in Anna’s career so far.
 She highlights:

-Public speaking: She received presentation and publicspeaking training during the graduate scheme.
+Public speaking: She received presentation and public speaking training during the graduate scheme.

 HBF Conference: She attended the Home Builders Federation conference for two consecutive years.